 “Where did you find it?”
 Vivian asked.

-“One of the corner cabinets, nestled deep behind the tampons and feminine wash.
+“In one of the corner cabinets, nestled deep behind the tampons and feminine wash.
 ‘No man’s land’, as it were.
 Didn’t take me too long to work out the most logical place she’d keep them.”

 “See, you’d make an excellent Ravenclaw.”